Texas Longhorns baseball: Rivalries

-The Longhorns enjoy spirited rivalries with Arkansas Razorbacks, Texas A&M, Oklahoma State, Oklahoma, Texas Tech, and Baylor among others.
+The Longhorns have rivalries with the Arkansas Razorbacks, Texas A&M, Oklahoma State, Oklahoma, Texas Tech, and Baylor among others.

 Baylor

 Texas's rivalry with Baylor dates back April 4, 1903, when the Longhorns beat the Bears 13–1 in Austin.
 Since then, the schools have competed in an annual series, alternating between campuses as host.

 Oklahoma

 Texas's rivalry with Oklahoma dates back May 9, 1910, when the Longhorns beat the Sooners 3–2 in Austin.
-Oklahoma was part of the Texas Intercollegiate Athletic Association and later the Southwest Conference until 1997, when both schools joined the Big 12, playing each other for one series every year from 1940 to 1972. often in the NCAA Division I baseball tournament.
+Oklahoma was part of the Texas Intercollegiate Athletic Association and later the Big 8 Conference until 1996, when both schools joined the Big 12, playing each other for one series every year from 1940 to 1972. often in the NCAA Division I baseball tournament.

 Oklahoma State

 Texas's rivalry with Oklahoma State dates back May 1, 1913, when the Longhorns beat the Cowboys 4–1 in Austin.
 Oklahoma State, then known as Oklahoma A&M, was part of the Texas Intercollegiate Athletic Association and later the Southwest Conference until 1925.
 Between 1919 and 1997, when both joined the Big 12, the schools played each other sporadically.
 When they did compete, it was often in NCAA Division I baseball tournament.